Meghan Markle confirms father will not attend her wedding to Prince Harry

-WINDSOR, England (Reuters) - U.S. actress Meghan Markle finally confirmed on Thursday her father would not be attending her wedding to Britain’s Prince Harry, Queen Elizabeth’s grandson, putting an end to days of speculation that marred the build-up to the glittering ceremony.
+WINDSOR, England (Reuters) - U.S. actress Meghan Markle finally confirmed on Thursday her father would not be attending her wedding to Britain’s Prince Harry, putting an end to days of speculation that marred the build-up to this weekend’s glittering ceremony.

-Harry, sixth-in-line to the throne, and Markle, a star of TV drama “Suits”, will tie the knot at St George’s Chapel in Windsor Castle, home to the British royal family for nearly 1,000 years.
+Harry, Queen Elizabeth’s grandson, and Markle, a star of TV drama “Suits”, will tie the knot on Saturday at the 15th Century St George’s Chapel in Windsor Castle, home to the British royal family for nearly 1,000 years.

 But the former lighting director for TV soaps and sitcoms gave a series of contradictory statements this week about whether he would be there, with the Los Angeles-based celebrity website TMZ.com saying he had undergone heart surgery on Wednesday.

 “Sadly, my father will not be attending our wedding.
-I have always cared for my father and hope he can be given the space he needs to focus on his health,” Meghan Markle said in a statement.
+I have always cared for my father and hope he can be given the space he needs to focus on his health,” Meghan Markle, 36, said in a statement.

 “I would like to thank everyone who has offered generous messages of support.
 Please know how much Harry and I look forward to sharing our special day with you on Saturday.”